Phelps Test

 • Positive test: If the hip abduction range increases after the knees are flexed to 90°, this indicates potential contractures in the gracilis muscle.
 Knee flexion shortens the gracilis muscle, allowing more hip abduction if the gracilis is the limiting factor.

-How to use our Phelps Test template
+How to use our Phelp's Test template

 Step 2: Position the patient and conduct the test

-Step 3: Record and interpret the results
+Step 3: Record and interpret the test results

-Document the initial and post-knee flexion abduction ranges in degrees.
+Document the results by ticking the appropriate checkbox to indicate whether the test is positive or negative for gracilis contracture.
 Use the provided guide to interpret the results: an increase in the hip abduction angle after knee flexion indicates a positive result for gracilis contracture, while no significant change indicates a negative result.

 By following these steps and documenting the results correctly, you can effectively diagnose and plan interventions for issues related to the gracilis muscle using the Phelps Test template.